davefoxy/SwiftBomb/README.md

 }
 ```

-This returns an array of `ComingUpItemResource` objects.
 Note that this method hits an undocumented URL on Giant Bomb.
 If the staff change it, this will probably break things.
 If so, let me know and I'll update.

 ## Sample Code
 Still not making enough sense?
 The repo comes with an example app demonstrating all the fetches in action.
 Sorry it's a little messy right now but it gives a general idea and again, [check out the class references](http://cocoadocs.org/docsets/SwiftBomb/0.6.2/).
 I've written up fairly extensive docs for every method in the lib.